pravbeseda/CurrencyEditText/README.md

 ## Usage

-Add the `CurrencyEditText` to your layout.
+You can add the `CurrencyEditText` to your layout.

 ```xml